Leah Williamson: 2014

-Williamson made her senior team debut the day after her seventeenth birthday when she came on as an 81st-minute substitution for Rachel Yankey in Arsenal's 0–2 defeat to Birmingham City in the UEFA Women's Champions League quarter-final.
+Williamson made her senior team debut the day after her seventeenth birthday when she came on as an 81st-minute substitution for Rachel Yankey in Arsenal's 0–2 defeat to Birmingham City in the Women's Champions League quarter-final.
 She made her FA WSL debut on 16 April against Notts County.
 She won her first major title, the 2014 FA Women's Cup with Arsenal on 1 June in the final against Everton, in which she came on as a 76th-minute substitute for Jade Bailey.
 On 13 July, Williamson netted her first professional goal for Arsenal in a 4–0 win away against Millwall Lionesses in the League Cup.
 On 4 September, she scored her first league goal against Chelsea.
 She made 12 appearances in the 2014 FA Women's Super League.
 Williamson played in the 2014 League Cup final against Manchester City which Arsenal lost 1–0.
 At the end of the 2014 season, she was named the League Cup Player of the Year, ahead of Jess Clarke from Notts County, Ji So-yun from Chelsea and Toni Duggan from Manchester City.

 2015

 On 8 January, Williamson won the England Women's Youth Player of the Year award.
-Before the start of the 2015 FA Women's Super League, on 31 March, Williamson signed her first professional contract with Arsenal.
+Before the start of the 2015 FA WSL, on 31 March, Williamson signed her first professional contract with Arsenal.
 On 26 April, she was named the 2014–15 PFA Young Women's Player of the Year.
 Williamson scored her first goal of the season in a convincing 3–0 home victory over Watford in the League Cup on 23 July.
 Williamson was a key figure in the club's victorious League Cup campaign, after the quarter final win over holders Manchester City, who had beaten Arsenal in the final, Williamson said, "I think Arsenal as a football club have won a lot of trophies in the past and we wanted to keep winning silverware for the club.
 Even with the younger players in the squad we all thought we have got to win, the morale was certainly high before the game.
 Last year’s final was always in the back of our mind and we know how good a side City can be.
 After going 1–0 up it was all about defending which we managed to do and it was a great result for us.
 I think we can win the cup as we have won it three times but we have to keep on focusing on the next game."

 2016

-Williamson helped her team reach the final of the FA Cup of 2016, which Arsenal won by a 1–0 margin over Chelsea.
+Williamson helped her team reach the 2016 FA Women's Cup final, which Arsenal won by a 1–0 margin over Chelsea.